 Note that basil oil is very different from basil essential oil.
 You should not consume basil essential oil.

-If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them, you may want to check out How to Grow Hair Healthy & Long with Natural Oils.
+If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them when it comes to hair, check out How to Grow Hair Healthy & Long with Natural Oils.

-The book is a guide which goes in-depth into which specific oil (s) works for each hair issues for optimal length and health.
+The book is a guide that goes in-depth into which specific oil (s) works for each hair issues for optimal length and health.